 One of the major mechanisms that cells use to fix DNA is known as nucleotide excision repair (NER).
 As part of this repair mechanism, the TFIIH complex opens up the section of double-stranded DNA that surrounds the damage.
 The TTDA protein helps with this process by stabilizing the TFIIH complex and maintaining its structure.
 Once the damaged region has been exposed, other proteins snip out (excise) the abnormal section and replace the damaged area with the correct DNA.

 Health Conditions Related to Genetic Changes

-At least three mutations in the GTF2H5 gene have been found to cause trichothiodystrophy.
-Mutations in this gene cause the photosensitive form of the condition, which is characterized by an extreme sensitivity to UV rays from sunlight.
+A few variants (also called mutations) in the GTF2H5 gene have been found to cause trichothiodystrophy.
+This condition affects many parts of the body.
+The hallmark of trichothiodystrophy is hair that is sparse and easily broken.
+Variants in this gene cause the photosensitive form of the condition, which is characterized by an extreme sensitivity to UV rays from sunlight.

-Each of the known GTF2H5 gene mutations results in the production of a nonfunctional version of the TTDA protein.
+GTF2H5 gene variants that cause trichothiodystrophy result in the production of a nonfunctional version of the TTDA protein.
 A loss of this protein probably causes the TFIIH complex to become unstable, which greatly reduces the amount of this complex within cells.
-Without enough of the TFIIH complex, cells cannot effectively repair DNA damage caused by UV radiation.
+Without enough of the TFIIH complex, cells cannot effectively repair DNA damage caused by UV rays.
 These problems with DNA repair cause people with the photosensitive form of trichothiodystrophy to be extremely sensitive to sunlight.
-It is unclear how a loss of the TTDA protein leads to the other features of the condition, such as slow growth, intellectual disability, and brittle hair.More About This Health Condition
+It is unclear how the loss of the TTDA protein leads to the other features of the condition, such as slow growth, intellectual disability, and brittle hair.More About This Health Condition

 Other Names for This Gene